quant525/Multi_Quant_Strategies--APAC-US-markets/Volatility-Calibrated Gap Trading System/README.md

 ### 📌 Strategy Rationale

 **The Volatility-Calibrated Gap Trading System is a gap-sensitive intraday trading model for Hang Seng Index Futures, integrating dual-mode logic for gap fill and gap fade.
-Combined multi-timeframe momentum filters, day/week structural context, and volatility-based entry adaptation to optimize signal quality and trading frequency across the session.**
+Combined multi-timeframe momentum filters, day/week structural context, and volatility-based entry adaptation to strengthen signal quality and trading frequency across the session.**

 *This README was automatically generated as part of a real-time strategy monitoring and reporting system.
 (Real-time strategy starts from March 2024 until now)*